The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: The spin dependent Odderon(s)

 \subsection{BFKL evolution of the helicity flip Odderon}

 With increasing energy or decreasing $x$ the phase space for gluon emissions opens up.
 It becomes necessary then to resum pairwise interactions, i.e.\ gluon exchanges among the three gluons exchanged by the dipole and the proton.
 Such resummation is achieved by the small-$x$ QCD evolution equation.
 The non-linear evolution equation for the Odderon(s) has been derived in refs.~\cite{Kovchegov:2003dm,Hatta:2005as}.
 Here, however, we only require the linear BFKL evolution~\cite{Lipatov:1976zz,Kuraev:1977fs,Balitsky:1978ic}, since at the initial $x_0$ both the two- and three-gluon exchange amplitudes (for a perturbative dipole, $r_\perp \ll \Lambda_\mathrm{QCD}^{-1}$) are small: ${\cal P}_{\Lambda'\Lambda}(\rp)$, ${\cal O}_{\Lambda'\Lambda}(\rp) \ll 1$.
-In the leading $\log 1/x$ approximation, in the framework of Mueller's dipole approach~\cite{Mueller:1993rr} the evolution equation formulated in position space reads
+Non-linear effects in the evolution equation act to decrease the Odderon amplitude \cite{Yao:2018vcg,Motyka:2005ep,Benic:2024pqe}, however this only plays a role when scattering off the proton approaches the unitarity limit, ${\cal P}(\rp) \to 1$.
+(The evolution with energy of the $C$-even scattering amplitude of the LC quark model has been studied in ref.~\cite{Dumitru:2023sjd}.
+For a comparison of linear vs.\ non-linear evolution of the spin independent Odderon see ref.~\cite{Benic:2024pqe}.)
+Therefore, we expect that the quantitative impact on Odderon related observables will be small for perturbative dipoles, at the energies available at the future EIC.